lcarnegie/lcarnegie/README.md

 I am a product designer and data analyst in my final year at the University of Toronto, studying for a Bachelor of Information (B.I.) in Information Science/Studies.

-My main interest is Product Design right now, but I love exploring and learning Data Science (I previously studied Economics).
+I love exploring and learning Product (UI/UX) Design and Data Science (I previously studied Economics).
 I also love solving my everyday annoyances with electronics, 3D printing, and code.

 💾 Programming Languages: R, Python, SQL (novice), Java, JavaScript, Arduino, HTML/CSS